Mazda L engine: 2.5 L (L5-VE)

-Introduced in non-North American markets for the MY2008 and North American markets for MY2009, the 2.5L L5-VE is an updated, bored and stroked version of the L3-VE 2.3L.
-The 2488 cc L5 4-cylinder engine has an 89 mm bore and a 100 mm stroke, with a compression ratio of 9.7:1.
+Introduced in non-North American markets for the MY2008 and North American markets for MY2009, the 2.5 L L5-VE is an updated, bored and stroked version of the L3-VE 2.3 L. The 2488 cc L5 4-cylinder engine has an 89 mm bore and a 100 mm stroke, with a compression ratio of 9.7:1.
 The standard crankshaft is cast iron with eight counterweights.
 To increase durability of the bore, Mazda uses cast iron for the cylinder liners.
 This offers enhanced high-heat tolerance as well as reduced friction.
 The increased stroke of 100 mm, up from 94 mm of the L3, allows a taller (numerically lower) final-drive ratio resulting in lower-rpm while cruising to increase fuel economy.
 It also uses iVCT.
 It produces 170 bhp at its 6000 rpm redline (168 hp in PZEV trim) and 167 lbft of torque at 4000 rpm (166 lbft in PZEV trim).
 Certain versions are rated at 175 hp at 6000 rpm with 172 lbft of torque at 4500 rpm.

-Ford has developed an Atkinson cycle variant of the Mazda L5 engine for use in the Ford Fusion Hybrid and Ford Maverick Hybrid vehicles.
+Ford has developed an Atkinson cycle variant of the Mazda L5 engine for use in the Ford Fusion Hybrid, Ford Escape Hybrid and Ford Maverick Hybrid vehicles.
 They also used this variant under the Duratec engine family name in the 2010-2019 Ford Fusion.
 This engine was named one of Ward's 10 Best Engines for 2010.
 Fuel saving features include adaptive knock control and aggressive deceleration fuel cutoff.
 This and the 2.3 L competed with Toyota's 2.4 L 2AZ-FE engine, sharing similar technology.